twilson217/k8s-on-superpod-toolkit/NetworkOperator-24.7.0-to-25.7.0-Upgrade.md

 ```

 This deploys the `nv-ipam` DaemonSet and creates the `IPPool` CRD, allowing IP address management for secondary networks.

+**Important**: Ensure the `image` field is set to `nvidia-k8s-ipam` (not `nv-ipam`).
+This is a critical change in Network Operator 25.x that is not well documented.
+See Resolution Part 3 for details if image pull errors occur.

 ## Resolution Part 2: Firmware Configuration and Power Cycle Requirement